 2. Implementation phase (2019-2020):

 - Business case studies on procurement will be released in March 2019.
-The Compendium of case studies will be launched at the Fourth United Nations Environmental Assembly (UNEA-4), held in Nairobi during a side-event at the Innovation Expo.
+The Compendium of case studies has been launched at the Fourth United Nations Environmental Assembly (UNEA-4), held in Nairobi during a side-event at the Innovation Expo.

 - National roadmaps and action plans will be published in March 2019.

 - The project will develop a monitoring, reporting and verification system for the roadmaps and action plans, as well as for individual businesses in order to measure the impact of taken actions.

 - June 2019: A communication campaign to tackle plastic pollution in the Carribean will be launched at the Signature festival.

 - As of September 2019, out of the more than 40 companies formally engaged with the project, 13 have submitted their climate mitigation estimations.

 - 15 workshops have been held in 4 countries, with over 700 participants providing key inputs to the sectoral strategy’s development.